A dynamical characterization of universally tight lens spaces: Existence of fast planes

 Let $(M,\xi)$ be a co-oriented tight contact manifold with dimension $3$, and let $\lambda$ be any defining contact form for $\xi$.
 We stress that for this discussion, including the statement of Proposition~\ref{prop_nice_disk}, the contact form $\lambda$ may not be nondegenerate.

 If $F\subset M$ is an oriented embedded surface then $(\xi\cap TF)^{d\lambda}$ defines a singular distribution on $F$, as is well-known.
 It can be parametrized by a smooth vector field $V$ on $F$ vanishing precisely at the so-called singular points $p$ where $\xi|_p = T_pF$.
 At a singular point $p$ the space $\xi|_p = T_pF$ has two orientations: one coming from $F$ and denoted by $o_p$, and another induced by $d\lambda$ denoted by $o'_p$.
-Moreover, at such $p$ there is a well-defined linearization $DV_p:T_pF\to T_pF$, and $p$ is a nondegenerate rest point of the dynamics of $V$ if, and only if, $DV_p$ is an isomorphism and its eigenvalues have nonzero real parts; in this case $p$ is elliptic if $DV_p$ preserves orientations, nicely elliptic if it is elliptic and $DV_p$ has real eigenvalues, and hyperbolic if $DV_p$ reverses orientations.
+Moreover, at such $p$ there is a well-defined linearization $DV_p:T_pF\to T_pF$, and $p$ is a nondegenerate rest point of the dynamics of $V$ if, and only if, $DV_p$ is an isomorphism; in this case $p$ is elliptic if $DV_p$ preserves orientations, nicely elliptic if it is elliptic and $DV_p$ has real eigenvalues, and hyperbolic if $DV_p$ reverses orientations.

 If $\partial F$ is connected and transverse to $\xi$ then we orient $F$ by orienting $\partial F$ with the co-orientation of $\xi$.
 A nondegenerate singular point $p$ is called positive or negative if $o_p=o'_p$ or $o_p=-o'_p$, respectively.
 The following is contained in~\cite[Chapter 4]{AH}, see also~\cite[Sections 5.1, 5.2]{93} and~\cite[Section 3]{char1}.